purpleclay/gpg-import/README.md

 ## Features

 - Configures local git config (`.git/config`) within a detected repository, syncing committer details and enabling GPG signing of commits, tags, and pushes.
-Can be skipped with the `GPG_SKIP_GIT=true` environment variable.
+You can skip this step by setting the `GPG_SKIP_GIT=true` environment variable.
+- Seed the GPG Agent with your key's passphrase to remove the need for manual passphrase entry by simply setting the `GPG_PASSPHRASE` environment variable.
+For best security practice, mask the variable in your chosen CI tool.

 ## Install